Late Winter Light

 Francesca Minini Gallery, Milan 2018

-Link to gallery
+Link to exhibition on gallery website

 Late Winter Light is an exhibition of works which reveals Beasley’s ongoing exploration of emotion and ambiguity in relation to everyday life and the human condition.
 The sense of precariousness that has always formed the basis of Beasley’s poetics has not disappeared, but is now accompanied by a form of serene acceptance.
 Color, for years set aside in favor of the black and white of silver gelatin photographs, has become an almost constant presence.
 The colors are for the most part softened, cast in a pale light: the light of late winter, as the title suggests.
 But it is a light that heralds the more intense and warmer light of the spring.
 It features works from the first phase of her career– including a series of early, previously unseen polaroids– alongside a selection of recent works from two exhibitions from 2017– Ous, and A Gentle Man, which was described by Roberta Smith in the New York Times as “impeccable”.
 Presented for the first time outside of the UK is the room installation, The Seat Cushion (A Mourning Joke), 2017.